Overview

 Who Was This For?

-- Beginners who wanted dead-simple operation
+- Beginners who want dead-simple operation

-- Heavy users needing extended battery life
+- Heavy users who need battery life

-- Vapers who prefer voltage customization
+- People who like adjusting voltage

-- Users of large, full-gram cartridges
+- Users of big full-gram cartridges

 - Anyone wanting premium features